Sorry, now sold out. Do try the Château Vermont - a lovely, dry Gold-medal winning Rosé.

-The back label: 'This Provençal style of dry rosé was made from 30% Merlot, 30% Cabernet Franc and 40% Cabernet Sauvignon.
-The grapes were harvested early, in September, and the pale juice quickly run off the dark skins for a light, crisp wine.'
-12.5% vol.
+The back label: ’For our 20th vintage, our dry rosé was made from equal parts of Merlot, Cabernet Sauvignon and Cabernet Franc.
+The grapes were harvested quite early, in September, and the pale juice quickly run off the dark skins for a light, crisp wine.
+12% vol.”

 - Expert opinion